jimmyzhng/BinIt/README.md

 # BinIt!

-BinIt is a web application that uses artificial intelligence (AI) to sort trash based on images.
-Users can take a photo of their trash using their device's camera and upload it onto our website.
-Then, BinIt will use computer vision and machine learning algorithms to identify the type of waste and suggest the correct bin to put it in.
+BinIt is a web application that uses artificial intelligence (AI) to sort waste based on images.
+Users can take a photo of their waste using their device's camera and upload it onto our website.
+Then, BinIt will use computer vision and machine learning algorithms to identify the type of waste and suggest the correct bin for disposal.

 ## Features

 BinIt currently supports sorting of recyclable materials like plastics, glass, and metals, as well as non-recyclable waste like food scraps or paper.
 The application also includes the following features:

 - User-friendly interface for taking and uploading photos
-- Real-time feedback on the type of trash and bin recommendations
+- Real-time feedback on the type of waste and bin recommendations
 - Backend Flask API to handle image recognition and bin recommendations
 - TensorFlow and Keras-based AI model for accurate image recognition